hackoregon/cropcompass-vagrant/README.md

     ```
 3. Copy the `agtechdump2016-05-19.sql` dump file into `cropcompass-vagrant`.
 Then, on Windows, do `.\build.bat`.
 On MacOS or Linux, do `./build.bat`.

 This will take some time.
+If anything croaks, do a `vagrant ssh`.
+You can see all the log files in `~/logs`.